 - In accurately evaluating their achievements and aspirations

-- Assisting in the gathering information about schools and programs
+- Assisting in the gathering information about colleges/universities and programs

 - Assisting in making informed and not arbitrary choices in future plans